derNiklaas/TODO-List/README.md

 * 10000 for the sockets. (can be changed in ``./public/javascripts/webSocket.js``, ``./routes/api.js`` and ``app.js``)

 ### Socket Messages
-To send a message just send a POST request to ``localhost:9999/api?function=[function]``.
+To send a message just send a request to ``localhost:9999/send?function=[function]``.
 The following functions are allowed:

 | Function        | Description           |
 | --------------- | :-------------------: |